Hannibal (2001 film): Box office

-Hannibal grossed $58 million (U.S.) in its opening weekend (from 3,230 screens).
-At the time (February 2001), this was the third-biggest debut ever behind 1997's The Lost World: Jurassic Park and 1999's Star Wars: Episode I – The Phantom Menace.
+Hannibal grossed $58 million (U.S.) in its opening weekend from 3,230 screens.
+At the time, this was the third-biggest debut ever behind 1997's The Lost World: Jurassic Park and 1999's Star Wars: Episode I – The Phantom Menace.
 It went on to surpass Scream 3 to have the highest debut in February.
 That record was surpassed by The Passion of the Christ in 2004.
 The film also had the largest opening weekend for an R-rated film, beating Scary Movie.
-Hannibal would hold this record until it was taken by The Matrix Reloaded in 2003.
-In October 2012, it was ranked 90th all time.
+Hannibal would hold this record for two years until it was taken by The Matrix Reloaded in 2003.
+Furthermore, it managed to beat out the Special Edition release of Star Wars to have the highest winter opening weekend.
 Final domestic box office gross (U.S.) reached $165,092,268, with a worldwide gross of $351,692,268.
 The film spent three weeks at number one in the U.S. box office chart, and four weeks at number one in the UK, and was the year's third highest-grossing film in that country behind Lara Croft: Tomb Raider and Harry Potter and the Philosopher's Stone.
 In Italy, it grossed $4.6 million in its opening weekend, setting a record for a US release, beating The Blair Witch Project.
 It also set a record opening week in the Netherlands with $1.3 million in six days, beating Independence Day.
 It also had the second biggest opening in Spain with $4.1 million in 6 days.
-Hannibal was the tenth highest-grossing film of the year worldwide, in a year which also saw the blockbuster releases (a year which also had already established franchises such as The Mummy Returns, Planet of the Apes, American Pie 2 and Jurassic Park III, or would later become big franchises like The Fast and the Furious, Shrek, Monsters, Inc., Harry Potter and the Philosopher's Stone, and The Lord of the Rings: The Fellowship of the Ring.
+Hannibal was the tenth highest-grossing film of the year worldwide.
 Hannibal also made over $87,000,000 in U.S. video rentals following release in August 2001.